wolfjazz/fixed-point-math/docs/arithmetics/clamp.md

 ## Clamp to Range

-Restricts the `Sq` instance within a specified minimum and maximum range, combining both the clamp to minimum and clamp to maximum functionalities.
+Restricts the `Sq` instance `v` within a specified minimum and maximum range, combining both the clamp to minimum and clamp to maximum functionalities.
 This function is available in two versions: one for runtime limits and one for compile-time limits.

 ### Runtime Clamp to Range